folutade/KnowThatYouAnointed/content/posts/the-party.md

   You're a vanity slave
   We all vanity slaves***

-* On the track “Alright” followed by “For Sale? \(Interlude\)” on *To Pimp a Butterfly*, parading gluttony to tempt young Black people is a satanic plot that is utilized by Lucy \(aka Lucifer / the satan / the devil / the false accuser / the adversary / the diabolical one\).
+* On the track “Alright,” followed by “For Sale?
+(Interlude)” on *To Pimp a Butterfly*, parading gluttony to tempt young Black people is a satanic plot that is utilized by Lucy (aka Lucifer / the satan / the devil / the false accuser / the adversary / the diabolical one).

   * ***What you want you, a house⁠?
 You, a car?
   Forty acres and a mule?
 A piano, a guitar?